UnconnectedBedna/shrink-backup/README.md

 If `-t` option is selected, `exclude.txt` **MUST exist** (but can be empty) within the **directory where the script is located** or the script will exit with an error.

 > [!NOTE]
-> If installed using `curl`, location and name of file is different.
+> If installed using `curl` to install, location and name of file is different.
 See [install with curl](https://github.com/UnconnectedBedna/shrink-backup/wiki/Installing#curl---shrink-backup-install-script) for information.

 Use one directory per line in `exclude.txt`.
 `/directory/*` = create directory but exclude content.